Possession Of A Firearm By A Convicted Felon

 Defendants with a felony conviction cannot receive, possess, or transport a firearm.
 The simple act of possessing a firearm can result in a conviction that carries a prison sentence between one and five years.
 When defendants use a firearm or knife in the commission of a felony, they face even harsher penalties.

 If you or your loved one are facing a possession of a firearm charge in Georgia, you need an experienced lawyer on your side.
-The Atlanta criminal defense lawyers at Carter/Pilgrim have significant experience defending clients against gun possession charges.
+The criminal defense attorneys at Carter Pilgrim have significant experience defending clients against gun possession charges.
 We use our negotiation and courtroom skills to achieve the best possible outcome.
 Contact us today to learn how we can fight for your rights.

 Possession of a Firearm While on Probation in Georgia

 A person on probation after being convicted of a felony cannot receive, possess, or transport any firearm under Georgia law.
 Purchasing a firearm, receiving a firearm as a gift, or simply possessing a friend’s firearm are all illegal acts for convicted felons.